Carlos Cruz-Diez (1923-2019)

 Integral to this is the notion of integrating people into his art.
 This is both out of necessity to accelerate the production of a piece - where assistants and family members follow his precise plans - and in the role of the viewer, where he changes the relationship between viewer and artwork from separate entities to that of a fundamental part of the works.

-Cruz-Diez is not only an innovator, but an inventor.
-Since he is always creating, always looking for new solutions to better represent his research on color, he is constantly inventing tools and reimagining existing tools for his own purposes.
-Cutting-edge technology allows him to create things he conceived of in the 1960s but couldn’t build at the time.
+Cruz-Diez was not only an innovator but an inventor.
+He was always creating, always looking for new solutions to better represent his research on color, and constantly inventing tools, and reimagining existing tools for his own purposes.
+Cutting-edge technology allowed him to create things he conceived of in the 1960s but couldn’t build at the time.

-Over a period of almost seven decades of research, refinement and discovery, Cruz-Diez has never strayed from his original discourse.
-Now in his 94th year he is still amazed with life, passionate about his work and has a childlike enthusiasm that is utterly contagious.
-His ateliers in Paris, Caracas and Panama are testament to his philosophy of encouraging alternative ways of thinking and give him the extra pairs of hands he needs to handcraft his vision at a prolific rate, that still lags behind that of his imagination.
+Over a period of almost seven decades of research, refinement and discovery, Cruz-Diez never strayed from his original discourse.
+He remained amazed with life, passionate about his work and with a childlike enthusiasm that was utterly contagious.
+His ateliers in Paris, Caracas and Panama are testament to his philosophy of encouraging alternative ways of thinking and gave him the extra pairs of hands he needed to handcraft his vision at a prolific rate, that always lagged behind that of his imagination.

-To date Cruz-Diez has featured in 1180 collective exhibitions, 286 solo exhibitions, has constructed 142 architectural works, received 70 awards, created 65 ephemeral events and has works on display in the permanent collection of 62 museums.
-All of which happens on a global scale - some 18 countries, and counting.
+To date Cruz-Diez has been featured in 1544 collective exhibitions, 351 solo exhibitions, has constructed 177 architectural works, received 78 awards, created 101 ephemeral events and has works on display in the permanent collection of 96 museums.
+All of which in 70 countries, and counting.

 Where to find his artworks

-Since 1967, right up to the present day, Cruz-Diez has been creating architectural feats all around the world.
+Since 1967, right up to the present day, Cruz-Diez created architectural feats all around the world.
 Arrive at Caracas International Airport and you’ll be greeted by a floor print of his Couleur Additive in the main lobby.
 Deep in the Venezuelan rainforest, the spectacular Ambientación Cromática fills the turbine hall and walls of the Simón Bolívar Hydroelectric Plant under the Guri Dam.

 Travel to Europe and see his Plafond Physichromie on a platform at the Saint-Quentin-en-Yvelines railway station in France or his Fisicromía para Madrid at Madrid’s Parque Juan Carlos I in Spain.
 Venture to Asia and witness his Physichromie Double Face at the Seoul Olympic Park or the Spirale Virtuelle in a Folk Village in Gyeonggi, South Korea.
-Head to the States and marvel at the Transchromie in the Covington & Burling LLP building in Washington or his Induction Chromatique à double fréquence walkways at the Marlins Ballpark Stadium in Miami.
+Head to the States and marvel at the Transchromie in the Covington & Burling LLP building in Washington or his Induction Chromatique à double fréquence walkways at the Marlins Ballpark Stadium in Miami or the permanent display of Chromosaturation MFAH at the Museum of Fine Arts, Houston.
 With more than 140 architectural works spread across three continents, there’s a whole world of Cruz-Diez to discover.